cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Troubleshooting improvements:
   - Split 'config in json format' and 'hasPrometheus' checks
   - Output node sync stats if Shelley transition epoch is to be calculated
+  - Protocol parameters output check to give an improved error message

 ##### Fixed
 - Mainnet uses dedicated condition for slot checks